interstitialRedirectModalTitle

 The Island is one of the last remaining strongholds of sandplain grasslands, an important habitat for rare species.

-The planting is part of TNC’s larger effort to protect, restore and expand sandplain grassland ecosystems across their range, increasing biodiversity and securing resilient lands in the face of climate change.
-The habitat supports many rare plant and animal species but is becoming increasingly rare around the world—Martha’s Vineyard is one of the last remaining strongholds.
+Plantings like these are part of TNC’s larger effort to protect, restore and expand sandplain grassland ecosystems across their range, increasing biodiversity and securing resilient lands in the face of climate change.
+The habitat supports many rare plant and animal species but is becoming increasingly rare around the world—Martha’s Vineyard is one of the last remaining strongholds

-Restoring a Unique Habitat Saving some of the last remaining sandplain grassland habitats in the world on Martha's Vineyard through native grass and wildflower plantings, controlled burns and conservation partnerships.
+Restoring a Unique Habitat (3:40) Former stewardship manager for Martha's Vineyard, Mike Whittemore, walks us through what it takes to save some of the last remaining sandplain grassland habitats in the world on Martha's Vineyard.

 A History of Conservation on Martha's Vineyard